Truffle

 Taranaki Perigord Black Truffle

-OUR VISION for Mountain Road Estate Organic Truffle to bring quality non-toxic Truffle to the New Zealand dinner table as a special winter delicious treat.
+OUR VISION, To; firstly bring quality non-toxic Truffle to the New Zealand dinner table as a special winter treat.
+Secondly to offer other small growers quality

 YES!!!
 We do we produce high quality, small batch inoculated seedlings following M. Hance techniques.